Girl Wants To Report Roommate's Dog Because Of Neglect And Because Dogs Aren't Allowed In Their Building

 Additionally, establishing a shared responsibility chart can help clarify each person's duties related to the pet and ensure that everyone is on the same page.
 This strategy aligns with behavioral research indicating that structured agreements can lead to improved cooperation and decreased conflict.

-People ultimately do agree that she's NTA and that she should definitely at least give her the opportunity to move the dog or get rid of it before reporting her.
+People ultimately agree that she's NTA and that she should definitely at least give her the opportunity to move the dog or find a new home for it before reporting her.

-She's really being unfair to all of them by putting them in a bad position of possible eviction.
+She's being unfair to all of them by putting them in a precarious position of possible eviction.

-Giving her a heads up and time to move the dog or something might be a good idea, instead of just telling the landlord.
+Giving her a heads-up and time to move the dog or make other arrangements might be a good idea, instead of just informing the landlord.

 Moreover, involving all roommates in discussions about the dog's care can promote a sense of ownership and responsibility.
 A study from the Journal of Personality and Social Psychology emphasizes that when individuals feel invested in a shared task, they are more likely to follow through on their commitments.
 By encouraging participation in caring for the dog, roommates may develop a stronger bond and mutual respect.